 Oklahoma, like all states, has a statute of limitations that restricts how much time you have to pursue a lawsuit.
 A statute of limitations forces accident victims to take timely action.
 Once a statute of limitations expires, the court will reject any legal proceeding.

 In Oklahoma, you generally have two years to file a personal injury or wrongful death claim.
 We always recommend contacting a lawyer as soon as possible and not waiting.
 The sooner you contact a lawyer, the more time they will have to investigate your case and quicker evidence and witness recollections can be preserved and documented.

-Get a Free Consultation with an Oklahoma City Commercial Vehicle Accident Lawyer
+Get a Free Consultation with an Oklahoma City Car Wreck Lawyer

 Taking on a large corporation like a trucking company by yourself can be overwhelming.
-Fortunately, you don’t have to.
-The Oklahoma City commercial vehicle accident lawyers at McGuire Law Firm are here to help you stand up to the insurance company and fight for every penny you are entitled to.
+Fortunately, you don't have to.
+The Oklahoma City truck accident lawyers at McGuire Law Firm are here to help you stand up to the insurance company and fight for every penny you are entitled to.
 If you were injured or lost a loved one in a commercial vehicle accident in Oklahoma City, our skilled and knowledgeable trial lawyers are here to help.
-Contact us at 405-369-6420 to schedule a free consultation.
+Contact us at (405) 513-5658 to schedule a free consultation.